asynchrony-ringo/spark-botkit-servicenow/README.md

-This project is aimed at bridging Spark and Service now via Spark box technology.
+This project is aimed at bridging Spark and Service now via Spark bot technology.

 ## Getting Started